DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems

 where $J(\bm{u})$ is the total potential energy:

-The first term stands for the strain energy, and the second and third term respectively stands for the external energy contributed by body force and surface tractions.
+The first term stands for the strain energy, and the rest terms respectively stands for the external energy contributed by surface traction on external boundaries and internal boundaries, and the body force inside domain.
 It should be noted that the formulation of the principle of virtual work is equivalent to minimize $J(\bm{u})$.